SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/05-Angular-Installation.md

 Most of the modern IDEs support TypeScript or have **plugins** that we can install.

-For example, **Visual Studio Code** fully supports TypeScript, without the need of any plugins.
+For example, **Visual Studio Code** fully supports TypeScript, without the need for any plugins.

 Also, with **Angular CLI**, **everything** is included.